Apple Galette

 • Turbinado sugar.
 Any coarse, raw sugar works well to give the crust a sugary sparkle and sweet crunch.

-Note: you can use a single, store-bought pie crust in place of the homemade version in this galette recipe, but I homemade is always so much better.
+You can use a single, store-bought pie crust in place of the homemade version in this galette recipe to save time!

 overhead view of a slice of apple galette cut into a triangle